-A large display in McKinstry’s historic SIERR Building showcases Avista’s role in the development of Spokane’s Catalyst Building, the most sustainable building in North America.
+A large display in McKinstry’s historic SIERR Building showcased Avista’s role in the development of Spokane’s Catalyst Building, the most sustainable building in North America.

-The custom display occupies a 15' x 22' footprint, and features internally lit columns reaching heights of nearly 12'.
-Used for events and tours, it shares a large open space with other displays.
+The custom display occupied a 15' x 22' footprint, and featured internally lit columns reaching heights of nearly 12'.
+Used for events and tours, it shared a large open space with other displays.

-Themed “Re-Imagining the Future of Energy,” the display takes advantage of a built-in monitor to provide additional content; a side table holds related print materials.
+Themed “Re-Imagining the Future of Energy,” the display took advantage of a built-in monitor to provide additional content; a side table held related print materials.

-In addition to the overall vision of the project, the display’s narrative provides a glimpse into the future of energy generation and distribution.
-Visitors can enter from multiple directions.
+In addition to the overall vision of the project, the display’s narrative provided a glimpse into the future of energy generation and distribution.
+Visitors were able to enter from multiple directions.

 For Bouten Construction Company’s new headquarters, space was set aside to highlight important milestones, key projects, and the company’s seventy-five-year history.